rahulsharma-official/Rahul-Sharma---Projects/README.md

 # Rahul-Sharma---Projects
-A collection of my data analytics projects using Excel, SQL, Power BI, and Python.
+A collection of my data analytics projects using Excel.
 <br>
 Author - Rahul Sharma
 <br>